 Kelly R Chicago IL

 First, it is important that you make sure that you do not have any contraindications that can prevent you from using either a sauna or steam room.
 Second, you need to consider the water that is being used to generate the steam in a steam room.
-Spas which uses distilled water or a reverse osmosis system is preferred.
+Spas that use distilled water or a reverse osmosis system is preferred.
 If the steam room does not use either of these, I personally would pass on the steam room due to the negative effects of chlorine in the water.

 That being said, both saunas and steam baths have therapeutic benefits.
 They are good for blood circulation and can cleanse and rejuvenate the skin through heavy perspiration.
 They are good for easing muscle tension and promoting feelings of relaxation and well-being.
 For some individuals, it is just a general preference of which one feels more comfortable for them and which one they can stay in long enough to develop a good sweat.

 Some people find the dry heat of the sauna to be uncomfortable to breathe.
 Those with respiratory problems like sinus congestion and asthma may prefer the moist heat of the steam bath.
-Steam inhalation is often used for treating bronchitis, sinusitis and allergies so people with these conditions may benefit from using steam rooms.
+Steam inhalation is often used for treating bronchitis, sinusitis, and allergies so people with these conditions may benefit from using steam rooms.

-Benefits of Steam rooms …
+The Benefits of Steam Rooms …

 - Steam rooms feel hotter because your sweat does not evaporate and carry away heat.